2.3 Material Accounting Policies

 Right of Use (ROU) Assets

-The ROU assets comprise the initial measurement of the corresponding lease liability, lease payments made at or before the commencement day and any initial direct costs.
+The cost of right-of-use assets includes the amount of lease liabilities recognised, initial direct costs incurred, and lease payments made at or before the commencement date less any lease incentives received.
 They are subsequently measured at cost less accumulated depreciation and impairment losses.

 ROU assets are depreciated over the shorter period of the lease term and useful life of the underlying asset.
 If the Company is reasonably certain to exercise a purchase option, the ROU asset is depreciated over the underlying asset's useful life.
 The depreciation starts at the commencement date of the lease.